ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 }
 ```

 The results of these tests, however, were not as useful as the plugins beforehand.
 We found that the loaders that incurred the heaviest memory tax were our TypeScript, CoffeeScript, and Sass loaders, but this was largely due to fact that these were the most common types of files in our project.
-We couldn't really replace these loaders: doing so would most likely achieve little, and it puts us at risk of breaking our app.
-So, the information, as interesting as it were, gave us little to actually work with.
+We couldn't really replace these loaders: doing so would most likely achieve little, and comes with the risk of hard-to-detect breakages.

+#### 2: What's in the bundle?

 So let's talk about the second strategy, which focuses instead on the actual bundles that Webpack generates.
 Here, we started by using the [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) to visualize the shapes and sizes of our final, compiled bundles.